 Agents and distributors are one of the most powerful demand factors in global management challenge.
 According to force of influence, agents and distributors are almost as powerful as prices.
 Influence on demand consists of 3 components.

 Let's see how demand is changing with the change of the commission agents and distributors.

 Test 1 - Scenario 12C1 - Product 1 (EU and Nafta)

 Change of the commission agents and distributors in 1 period.
-Vertical - the relative change in demand compared to 5 history report for product 1in markets EU and Nafta.
+Vertical - the relative change in demand compared to test company for product 1 in markets EU and Nafta.
 Horizontal - the absolute value of commission.

 Test 2 - Scenario 12C1 - Product 1 (EU, Nafta and Internet)